SevenSamuraiWeb/price-tracker/README.md

-# Amazon Price Tracker 🌐✨
+# Flipkart Price Tracker 🌐✨

-This project is a Python-based **Amazon Price Tracker** that monitors the price of an item on Amazon and sends an email alert when the price drops below a user-defined target price.
+This project is a Python-based **Flipkart Price Tracker** that monitors the price of an item on Flipkart and sends an email alert when the price drops below a user-defined target price.
 The project is implemented with the following technologies: 🔧✨⭐

 - **Python** for backend logic
 - **Streamlit** for the user interface